hervepetetin/test2/README.md

-# test2
+# Tutorial GitHub

-This is a test, here are the steps :
+Here are the steps to create a new project and start making some modifications :
-* create repository (including README)
+* Create repository including a README(.md) file
-* create a branch to start working on
+* Create a branch to start modifications
+** Open a pull request
+* Compare and check if modifications seem good
+* Create a pull request
+* Merge the pull request

+You can include some code :
 ```shell
 [bsc32883@p9login1 opmospy_greasy]$ head logtop
  | ==============================================